 The plot is simple and the film doesn’t try to take itself seriously.
 They know the premise is ridiculous, so they own it.
 The film hilariously pokes fun at Ice Cube’s cold demeanor and reputation.
-There’s a story of Mr. Campbell overcoming his perception of being a Bitch to stand up for himself, the film even includes social commentary on the broken school system.
+They even include social commentary on the broken school system.
 So many subtle references and details put into the script makes the movie much smarter than the trailer lets on.
 If you are a fan of Always Sunny in Philadelphia, you are going to notice many similarities, especially with director Richie Keen and Charlie Day, both alums from the show working on this project.
 Watching this movie, you can feel that there was more effort put into the humor so the jokes hit more than they miss.
 I have attacked films like Sausage Party in the past who decided to be vulgar for the sake of being vulgar, but Keen makes sure that his foul-mouthed movie has more substance than that.
 Little things like Cube and Day having a mock school debate where Day is Israel and Cube is Iran works so well because requires a little more thought and an appreciation for the cleverness.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also, Follow This Blog at http://www.society-reviews.com.